SwiftStrike24/Crypto-Converter-app/implementation.md

     *   `Header.tsx`, `Footer.tsx`: Standard layout components.
 Footer is now positioned absolutely at the bottom of the application window for consistent placement across all pages.
     *   `LivePrice.tsx`: Component for displaying real-time price updates.
     *   `LiveTimeAgo.tsx`: A small, efficient component that renders a self-updating timestamp (e.g., "5s ago"), ensuring the "last updated" indicator in the `Header` is always live without causing unnecessary re-renders of the entire header.
+        *   Enhancement (Nov 2025): Accepts `lastRefreshedTimestamp` from `CryptoContext` and briefly flashes the timestamp color when fresh data arrives to convey liveness.
     *   `TokenStats.tsx`: A detailed statistics panel displayed within the `ChartPage` sidebar.
 It shows key metrics like Market Rank, Market Cap, Volume, All-Time High/Low, and a visual progress bar for Circulating Supply.
 It also calculates and displays the percentage drop from the token's All-Time High (ATH), the percentage increase from its All-Time Low (ATL), and its 7-day volatility, highlighting significant changes with color.
 It features robust, locale-aware currency formatting.
     *   `InstanceDialog.tsx`: Dialog shown when a second instance of the app is attempted.
 Redesigned with the "Liquid Glass" theme to ensure UI consistency.
     *   `UpdateDialog.tsx`: Modal for handling the in-app update flow.